 Attend Elf School

 Through all of the interviews, Skarphedinsson managed to collect 1,400 stories.
 That made him an elf expert.
-Based on these interviews and all of his studies, Skarphedinsson opened the elf school to teach others about elves.
+Based on these interviews and his studies, Skarphedinsson opened the elf school to teach others about elves.

 Contrary to popular belief, elves do not resemble Santa’s helpers in any way.
 However, there are around 15 types of elves.
 While the school has a full curriculum, you can still learn about elves in the three-hour session the school offers for visitors.